ro9teaya/J.-Roberto-Tello-Ayala-s-portafolio/README.md

-# J. Roberto Tello Ayala's portafolio
+# J. Roberto Tello Ayala's portfolio
 A selection of programming assignments I've completed over the years.
 For the purpose of displaying some of the numerical abilities I have acquired.

 The Optimization folder contains code regarding unconstrained optimization (trust region methods) and the projected gradient method for convex optimization problems.